Skip Navigation

 3. Does the course carry accreditation with a professional body?

-5. Do they want to study at a campus or city-based university? – is a vibrant nightlife and shopping scene important to them, or do they prefer the great outdoors?
+5. Do they want to study at a campus or city-based university?

-Know the deadlines and entry requirements
+Get to know the deadlines and entry requirements

-Key dates to be aware of include:
+Key dates to be aware of for 2024 entry:

 Understanding UCAS